 - The quality of links with parents, carers and guardians

-Some of the highlights of the report are:
+A few of the many highlights of the report include:

 The ISI is a body approved by the British Government for the purpose of inspecting schools in England and overseas.
 As such, ISI reports to the English Department for Education (DfE) on the extent to which schools meet the relevant Standards for British Schools Overseas and the ISI Framework requirements.